eschlenz/Lock-Picking-Public/Lock Notes/README.md

          * Check for tiny jiggle on each pin before moving on to the sidebar
          * The false set will deepen (possibly imperceptably) when done with the top
       * Phase 2
+         * Pin 1 is a sneaky binder because it's so high.
+Check it often.
          * Early on in phase 2 pins 1,2,4 are likely to be the binders
          * Pin 5 starts binding later, followed by pin 3, and lastly pin 6
          * Pin 4 likes to fall down a lot